-- Instructors are required to document student attendance in each course meeting through the first two (2) weeks of the term. - 2.
-From the first day of the term until the First Day to Withdraw for the term, students who drop or withdraw from a course must identify whether or not they attended the course section. - A student who enrolls in a course but does not attend the course within the first two weeks will be designated a No Show (NS) and dropped from the course by the instructor. - 4.
-If there is a discrepancy between a student's self-reported attendance status and the attendance status reported by an instructor, the attendance status reported by the instructor will be the status of record. - Students are not permitted to begin attending a course section after a No Show (NS) has been issued by the instructor or self-reported by the student for that course section. - 6.
-The designation of No Show (NS) will not appear on the student's transcript. - 7.
-A student who receives a No Show (NS) designation for a course is still financially responsible for payment for the course.
-State and Federal Financial Aid is not applicable to a course for which a student has received a No Show (NS) designation.
+- Instructors are required to document student attendance in each course meeting through the first two weeks of the term. - From the first day of the term until the First Day to Withdraw for the term, students who drop or withdraw from a course must identify whether or not they attended the course section. - A student who enrolls in a course but does not attend the course within the first two weeks will be designated a No Show (NS) and dropped from the course by the instructor. - 4.
+If there is a discrepancy between a student's self-reported attendance status and the attendance status reported by an instructor, the attendance status reported by the instructor will be the status of record. - Students are not permitted to begin attending a course section after an NS has been issued by the instructor or self-reported by the student for that course section. - 6.
+The designation of NS will not appear on the student's transcript. - 7.
+A student who receives an NS designation for a course is still financially responsible for payment for the course.
+State and federal financial aid is not applicable to a course for which a student has received an NS designation.

-A student is not permitted to withdraw from a course he or she did not attend or to which a No Show (NS) has been assigned.
+A student is not permitted to withdraw from a course he or she did not attend or to which an NS has been assigned.